How do I get rid of leatherjackets?

 How do I know if I have leatherjackets in my lawn?

-How do I get rid of leatherjackets?
+How do I get rid of leatherjackets in my lawn?

 You won’t find the cure on supermarket shelves as the solution is actually a living one.
 Nematodes are microscopic (teeny tiny!) bacterial worms that can kill off leatherjackets, and because of this, they actually need to be refrigerated when purchased.
 Think of them like sea-monkeys for adults!
 When mixed with water and sprayed on the affected area, they’ll set to work killing off the leatherjackets in your lawn.
 With any product, make sure to read the instructions carefully and follow every step.

-How do I repair the damage?
+How do I repair leatherjackets in lawn damage?

 Affected area is large, grass is yellowing / brown and can be easily pulled out